JohnRiddles/westraining-R/intro-to-R/07-programming.md

-One of the very nice features of R when one comes from other statistical software like SAS or Stata is that it is very easy to program.
-And that is a really good thing, because the manipulation, analysis, and visualization of data is considerably easier when one can write small functions.
+One of the very nice features of R when one comes from other statistical software like SAS or Stata is that it is very easy to write customized code and develop your own functions.
+That is a very good thing because the manipulation, analysis, and visualization of data is considerably easier when one can write small functions.
 In addition, because R is open-source, you can inspect what every function does, so it is useful to get a sense of the most basic elements of programming to be able to take advantage of that feature.

 ### Defining functions